-Show existing work with young offenders already taking place and can evidence a track record of helping them to achieve positive outcomes.
-You might already provide employment support or want to add this focus to the current support you offer young offenders.
+Show existing work with young people who have been in the criminal justice system is already taking place and can evidence a track record of helping them to achieve positive outcomes.
+You might already provide employment support or want to add this focus to the current support you offer young people.

-Funding can only be used to work with young offenders even if your organisation works with vulnerable young people more broadly.
-We will prioritise proposals that exclusively target:
+Funding can only be used to work with young people who have been in the criminal justice system, even if your organisation works with young people more broadly.
+We recognise that some young people with criminal records are particularly disadvantaged by intersecting inequality related to their race, gender and experiences of the care system.
+As such we will prioritise proposals that provide specialist support to target:

-• Young offenders from Black, Asian and minority ethnic communities,
+• Young people who are from Black or minoritised/racialised communities (often referred to as Black, Asian and minority ethnic communities),

-• Young offenders who have been looked after
+• Young people who have been looked after

-If you already work specifically with adult ex-offenders around employment you will need to show us in your application that you understand the unique challenges faced by young offenders and that your project will offer support that is appropriate and effective for their needs.
+If you already work specifically with adults who have criminal convictions around employment you will need to show us in your application that you understand the unique challenges faced by young people and that your project will offer support that is appropriate and effective for their needs.
 This might be through working with another organisation who have this specific expertise of working with young people.